cpp977/GenCMakeDoc/README.md

 ```
 When these options are defined, the name, the default value and the description are already given.
 Documenting these options in the project's README would lead to duplication and superfluous work.
-This action will scan the `CMakeLists.txt` of the project using `cmake -LH` and generate a markdown table of all options containing the name, the default value and the description.
+This action will scan the `CMakeLists.txt` of the project using `cmake -LH -N` and generate a markdown table of all options containing the name, the default value and the description.
 Then the action puts this table directly to the project's README site in a specified section.
 For the examples above, the table will look like this: